martinreynaert/HitPaRank/README.md

 3/ Extraction of the paragraphs that give hits on any of the query term lists and gathering statistics on these actual paragraphs extracted, on the individual paragraph level and over the entire corpus.
 Parameter: 'A'.

-Table x gives some examples and more detailed information on the actual statistics collected.
 # Input
 To work, this Perl prototype requires